What is the time period for creditor to collect a debt in Minnesota?

 If the creditor does have a judgement against you

-Assuming a creditor gets the judgment within the first statute of limitations, the creditor has 10 years from when they get a judgment to collect the money.
+Assuming the creditor gets the judgment within the first statute of limitations, then the creditor has 10 years from when they get a judgment to collect the money.
 (Minnesota Statutes 550.01, Enforcement of Judgments).

 A judgment can also be renewed for another ten years.
 (Minnesota Statutes 548.09).